opus-codium/puppet-nextcloud/README.md

 This Puppet module simplifies the installation and configuration of _Nextcloud_ in your infrastructure.

 Choices:
-* Let the Puppet administrator to configure the web server he wants
+* Let the Puppet administrator configure the web server he wants
 * Use PostgreSQL database, only
 * Provide plans and tasks to help administrator to setup its instance and reduce the in-software administrator privileges